It is very important to treat and rehabilitate your hamstring injury correctly. Incomplete or improper healing makes reinjury much more likely.

 When your recovery is well under way, regular visits to Atlas Physical Therapy will end.
 Although we will continue to be a resource, you will eventually be in charge of doing your exercises as part of an ongoing home program.

-Atlas Physical Therapy provides services for Physical Therapy in Congress Park, Denver Downtown, and Stapleton Area.
+Atlas Physical Therapy provides services for Physical Therapy in Congress Park, Denver Downtown, and Central Park Area.